apache/mesos/docs/maintenance.md

 maintenance on the machine prevents the machine from being accidentally rebooted and rejoining the Mesos cluster.

-The operator must explicitly transition a machine from Draining to Deactived mode.
+The operator must explicitly transition a machine from Draining to Down mode.
 That is, Mesos will keep a machine in Draining mode even if the unavailability window arrives or passes.
 This means that the operation of the machine is not disrupted in any way and offers (with unavailability information)